-A1 - Loss of Confidentiality 0 Examples of data exposed to confidentiality risks without evidence that illegal processing has occurred: • A paper file or laptop is lost during transit. • Equipment has been disposed without destruction of the personal data.
-0.25 Examples of data disposed to a number of known recipients: An email with personal data has been wrongly sent to a number of known recipients.
-Some customers could access other customers' accounts in an online service.
-0.5 Examples of data disposed to an unknown number of recipients: Data are published on an internet message board.
-Data are uploaded to a P2P site.
-An employee sells a CD ROM with customer data.
-A wrongly configured website makes publicly accessible on internet data from internal users.
-A2 - Loss of Integrity 0 Examples of data altered but without any identified incorrect or illegal use: The records of a database with personal data have been wrongly updated but the original has been obtained before any use of the altered data occurred.
-0.25 Examples of data altered and possibly used in an incorrect or illegal way but with possibility to recover: A record that is necessary for the provision of an online social service has been changed and the individual needs to ask for the service in an offline way.
-A record that is important for the accuracy of an individual's file in an online medical service has been changed.
-0.5 Examples of data altered and possibly used in an incorrect or illegal way without possibility to recover: • The previous examples + the original cannot be recovered.
-A3 - Loss of Availability 0 Examples of data being recoverable without any difficulty: A copy of file is lost but other copies are available.
-A database is corrupted but can be easily reconstructed from other databases.
-0.25 Examples of temporal unavailability: A database is corrupted but can be reconstructed from other databases, although some processing is required.
-A file is lost but the information can be provided again by the individual.
-0.5 Examples of full unavailability (data cannot be recovered from the controller or the individuals): • A file is lost/database corrupted, there is not back up of this information, and it cannot be provided by the individual.
+A1 - Loss of Confidentiality 0 Examples of data exposed to confidentiality risks without evidence that illegal processing has occurred: • a paper file or laptop is lost during transit. • equipment has been disposed without destruction of the personal data.
+0.25 Examples of data disposed to a number of known recipients: an email with personal data has been wrongly sent to a number of known recipients. some customers could access other customers' accounts in an online service.
+0.5 Examples of data disposed to an unknown number of recipients: data are published on an internet message board. data are uploaded to a P2P site. an employee sells a CD ROM with customer data. a wrongly configured website makes data from internal users publicly accessible on the Internet.
+A2 - Loss of Integrity 0 Examples of data altered but without any identified incorrect or illegal use: • the records of a database with personal data have been wrongly updated but the original has been obtained before any use of the altered data occurred.
+0.25 Examples of data altered and possibly used in an incorrect or illegal way but with possibility to recover: a record that is necessary for the provision of an online social service has been changed and the individual needs to ask for the service in an offline way. a record that is important for the accuracy of an individual's file in an online medical service has been changed.
+0.5 Examples of data altered and possibly used in an incorrect or illegal way without possibility to recover: • the previous examples + the original cannot be recovered.
+A3 - Loss of Availability 0 Examples of data being recoverable without any difficulty: a copy of file is lost but other copies are available. a database is corrupted but can be easily reconstructed from other databases.
+0.25 Examples of temporal unavailability: a database is corrupted but can be reconstructed from other databases, although some processing is required. a file is lost but the information can be provided again by the individual.
+0.5 Examples of full unavailability (data cannot be recovered from the controller or the individuals): • a file is lost/database corrupted, there is not back up of this information, and it cannot be provided by the individual.
 A4 - Malicious Intent

-The breach was due to an intentional action, e.g., in order to cause problem to the data controller (e.g., demonstrate loss of security) and/or in order to harm the 0.5 individuals.
-An employee of a company intentionally shares private data from customers in a social media public site.
-An employee of a company sells private data from customers to another company.
-A member of a social network intentionally sends information about other members to their family members in order to harm them.
+The breach was due to an intentional action, e.g., in order to cause problem to the data 0.5 controller (e.g., demonstrate loss of security) and/or in order to harm the individuals. • an employee of a company intentionally shares private data from customers 0.5 a social media public site. an employee of a company sells private data from customers to another company. a member of a social network intentionally sends information about other members to their family members in order to harm them.

-Policy Status Policy Lead (Title)Trust Data Protection ManagerReview PeriodEvery 2 years Reviewed By Trust C Suite / Audit Committee Equality Impact Assessment Completed (Y/N) N
+Policy Status Policy Lead (Title) Trust Data Protection Manager Review Period Every 2 years Reviewed By Trust C Suite / Audit Committee Equality Impact Assessment Completed (Y/N) N